AT A GLANCE

 Traditionally, when schools have discipline problems they have used corrective punishment to correct/eliminate behavior.
-At Constitution, we use PBIS to look at behavior problems differently.
+At Norterra Canyon, we use PBIS to look at behavior problems differently.
 Through the teaching of behavioral lessons, many problems are eliminated.
 From the first day of school, and throughout the school year, students learn how to participate in, and contribute to, classroom discussions.
-These weekly events are called TEAM talks.
-During a TEAM talk, students may learn through role playing of through actual lessons.
-Our school counselor, also visits every classroom at least once a month to teach behavior lessons based on class and/or school behavioral needs.
-Students at Constitution come to learn the school's behavioral expectations, which helps with eliminating many of the traditional disruptive behaviors.
-Unlike a traditional dispciple method, at Constitution when students do exhbit an undesired behavior, they are encouraged to take ownership of their actions, and to help develop strategies to eliminate that behavior from being repeated.
+Students at NC come to learn the school's behavioral expectations, which helps with eliminating many of the traditional disruptive behaviors.
+Unlike a traditional discipline method, at Norterra when students do exhbit an undesired behavior, they are encouraged to take ownership of their actions, and to help develop strategies to eliminate that behavior from being repeated.
 As an example of the differences between the two, take a look at the following behavioral incident.

 How a traditional behavioral approach might handle a minor behavior problem: